HIM 2110 Ambulatory Coding

 - Apply national guidelines to identify what clinical information is appropriate to code.

-- Demonstrate the ability to correctly analyze National Correct Coding Initiative (NCCI) edits and Local Coverage Decisions (LCDs) to accurately correct coding errors to ensure appropriate coding and reimbursement for ambulatory facilities.
+- Demonstrate the ability to correctly analyze National Correct Coding Initiative (NCCI) edits and Local Coverage Determinations (LCDs) to accurately correct coding errors to ensure appropriate coding and reimbursement for ambulatory facilities.

 - Demonstrate the ability to correctly use the 3M encoder to code ambulatory scenarios and records and to utilize the various references, those supplied with the encoder and those on the Internet, to accurately code both diagnoses and procedures.